 Let’s clarify what SSP is, have a look at its features and explore its benefits.
 At the end of the article, there is a reader bonus: a glimpse into the future of supply-side platforms.

-What Is SSP?
+What Is an SSP?

-The supply-side platform is used by digital publishers to manage and optimize the advertising space.
+SSP stands for Supply-Side Platform or Sell-Side Platform.
+A supply-side platform is used by digital publishers to manage and optimize the advertising space.
 SSP is plugged into multiple sources of demand, but the publisher can control every transaction and interaction via a single user interface.
 Connected to ad exchanges, SSPs send available impressions to as many potential buyers as possible.
 In a competitive environment where advertisers bid on the impression in real time, publishers can increase yield and monetize remnant ads.

 SSPs grant publishers full control over their inventory.
 Publishers may set up price floors, which specify the minimum price for which inventory is sold through specific channels or to specific buyers.
 The advertisement is displayed to website visitors.
 If the ad is inappropriate, has suspicious content or is simply spam, a publisher is likely to lose its audience.
 As a solution to this issue, publishers may choose which advertisers can bid on the inventory and which advertisers are blocked or added to the blacklist.
 Publishers may also choose what type of advertisement appears on their web page and what type of content it features.